bb107/MemoryModulePP/README.md

 * [MemoryModule][ref1] - Load dll from memory, reference and improve part of this repository's code.
 * [Blackbone][ref2] - Windows memory hacking library, Referenced the idea of exception handling.
 * [Exceptions on Windows x64][ref3] - How Windows x64 Exception Handling Works.
 (Russian)
-* [Reactos][ref4] - How WIndows loads dll.
+* [Reactos][ref4] - How Windows loads dll.

 ## Todos

- - Compatible with Win8 and x86 architecture
- - Improve MEMORYPODULE structure
- - Improve NtLoadDllMemoryExW function
+ - Looking for a good way to locate the LdrpHandleTlsData function, or implement this function.

    [ref0]: <https://www.vergiliusproject.com>